 Who Regulates Pest Control in Restaurants?

 Food operations are held to standards at federal and the state and local levels.
 These include:

 - The Food Code.
-At the highest level, the U.S. Food and Drug Administration sets standards for food safety in its regularly updated Food Code for all retail and food service sites (including grocery stores, and food processing plants as well as restaurants).
+At the highest level, the U.S. Food and Drug Administration sets standards for food safety in its regularly updated Food Code for all retail and food service sites (including grocery stores and food processing plants as well as restaurants).
 But the main purpose of the code is to create "a scientifically sound technical and legal basis" by which government inspectors can regulate retail and food service operations.
 So, according to the Food Code, restaurants and grocery stores must keep out insects, rodents, and other pests by routinely inspecting incoming shipments of food and supplies and inspecting the building and property for signs of pest presence.
-Additionally, the restaurants or retail are required to remove dead or trapped birds, insects, rodents, and other pests.
-This is required whether the pests are purposed trapped in control devices, through poison bait, etc. And it must be done often enough to prevent them from accumulating or decomposing - or attracting other pests.
+Additionally, the restaurants or retail are required to remove dead or trapped birds, insects, rodents and other pests.
+This is required whether the pests are purposefully trapped in control devices, through poison bait, etc. And it must be done often enough to prevent them from accumulating or decomposing—or attracting other pests.

 - State and Local Pest Control Regulations.
-Even with the federal Food Code, however, it is the state, local and tribal agencies who have the most power in inspecting and fining, closing, or otherwise punishing these operations for lack of pest control.
+Even with the federal Food Code, however, it is the state, local and tribal agencies who have the most power in inspecting and fining, closing or otherwise punishing these operations for lack of pest control.
 But most do use the Food Code as the basis of their food safety rules to keep them consistent with national food regulatory policy.
-These departments oversee and inspect restaurants and grocery stores, as well as vending machines, cafeterias, as well as other food operations in hospitals, schools, and prisons, etc.
+These departments oversee and inspect restaurants and grocery stores, as well as vending machines, cafeterias and other food operations in hospitals, schools, and prisons.

 How Can You Report a Pest Problem?

-- if you are eating out and you see even a single pest, your first step should be to report the sighting to a manager of the facility.
-It could be an isolated incident and/or you could be doing the restaurant a favor by helping them take care of the problem on their own.
+- If you are eating out and you see even a single pest, your first step should be to report the sighting to a manager of the facility.
+It could be an isolated incident, or you could be doing the restaurant a favor by helping them take care of the problem on their own.